Agriculture and Forestry

 Per capita agricultural output in Belarus is on the level with the developed countries and in many aspects surpasses results of the CIS countries.
 The Belarusian food sector not only fully satisfies the domestic demand for food products, but also is one of the country’s main sources of revenue in foreign currency.

 Belarus’ main trading partner is the Russian Federation.
-Belarus constantly seeks to diversify export and currently exports products to more than 100 countries including all the CIS member states, the countries of the European Union, Asia, Africa, Middle East, South America, and North America.
-In 2020, Belarus got access to new markets: Morocco, Somalia, Djibouti, Croatia, South Sudan, Cyprus, Namibia, Sierra Leone, Equatorial Guinea, Paraguay, Madagascar, Saint Lucia.
+Belarus constantly seeks to diversify export and currently exports products to 109 countries including all the CIS member states, the countries of the European Union, Asia, South America, and North America, the Middle East, Africa.
+In 2024, Belarus got access to new markets: Algeria, Morocco, Nepal, Ethiopia, Cambodia, Brunei Darussalam.

-Belarus is among the world’s five leading flax linen manufacturers.
-In 2020, the country produced 47,800 tonnes of it.
+Belarus is among the world’s three leading flax linen manufacturers.
+In 2024, the country produced 45,200 tonnes of it.

 Forestry industry

-The country annually plants at least 30,000 hectares of new forests and continues stepping up this work.
-For example, in 2020, over 39,000 hectares of new forests were planted in the territory under supervision of the Forestry Ministry alone.
-Planting material is grown in 78 forest nurseries and three specialized greenhouses that use a modern method to grow planting material with a root ball.
+Planting material is grown in 79 forest nurseries and four specialized greenhouses that use a modern method to grow planting material with a root ball.

-Coniferous woods constitute as much as 60% of the total area under forests in Belarus.
-Deciduous forests account for 40%.
+Coniferous woods constitute 57.7% of the total area under forests in Belarus.
+Deciduous forests account for 43.3%.

 The share of mature forests has soared in Belarus in the past decades.
 It is explained by natural processes and the policy of the Forestry Ministry to rationalize forest husbandry.
-Since 1994, the share of mature forests rose by 4.7% to 14.7% in 2019.
+Since 1994, the share of mature forests rose by 4.7% to 19.6% in 2022.
 There has been a boost in timber production as a result.
-In 2016, Belarusian forestry organizations produced about 20 million cubic meters of timber; in 2020 this output exceeded 25 million cubic meters.
-Almost a half of this volume was produced by mechanical felling.
-All this timber is used by Belarusian wood processing organizations.

-As of today, about 100,000 people are employed in the forestry industry (according to the preliminary data for 2020).
-The majority of them are living in rural areas.
-Over 38,000 people are employed in the system of the Forestry Ministry.
-Because of their hard work the total area under forests made up a record high of 39.9% in Belarus.
+As of today, 93,000 people are employed in the forestry industry.
+35,100 people were employed in the system of the Forestry Ministry in 2024.
+Because of their hard work the total area under forests made up a record high of 40.3% in Belarus.